 About

 Marc Brüseke is a South African academic, writer, guerrilla publisher, and artist of mixed ancestry from Cape Town.
-He's about to complete a practice-led PhD in English Literature and Creative Writing.
-His research centres on creative non-fiction—specifically life writing.
-He's used the ideas of Walter Benjamin[1] and Roland Barthes[2] to craft a practical approach to life writing—an approach that leans into fragmentation as a narrative tool.
-He's presented a conference paper and delivered three talks in this field.
-He teaches English Literature, Creative Writing, and Media & Film.
-He holds an MA in Sociology and Global Change from Manchester Metropolitan University and a BA (Hons) in Media and Communication from York St. John University.
-He founded Analog Submission Press, a guerrilla-style small press focused on short-run poetry and prose publications.
-He’s edited, designed, and typeset over 160 publications to date.
-He's authored ten pamphlets and three books.
+He is interested in creative non-fiction and has used the ideas of Walter Benjamin[1] and Roland Barthes[2] to craft practical approaches to life writing that incorporate photographic theory and lean into fragmentation as a narrative tool.
+He teaches English Literature, Creative Writing, and Media Studies.
+He holds a PhD in English Literature and Creative Writing, an MA in Sociology and Global Change, and a BA (Hons) in Comparative Media Studies.
+He founded Analog Submission Press, a guerrilla-style small press focused on short-run poetry and prose publications, where he has edited, designed, and typeset over 160 publications to date.
+He has authored ten pamphlets and three books.
 His artwork has been showcased in four solo exhibitions.
 He lives in Yorkshire, England.
-You can connect with him on Instagram, LinkedIn, X, and Facebook.
+You can connect with him on Instagram